plone/Products.CMFPlone/ISSUE_TEMPLATE.md

 ## Responsible Persons

-### Proposer: <!-- full NAME of the proposer, should lead the PLIP - if not possible tell us about it -->
+### Proposer: <!-- full NAME of the proposer, should lead the PLIP - if not possible, tell about it! -->

 ### Seconder: <!-- NAME of another person supporting this PLIP -->